Do I need varicose veins for circulation?

 It is reasonable to take Tylenol before the treatment.
-And in the extreme case, you can purchase EMLA cream from pharmacy to apply to the intended treatment area half to one hour before treatment and remove it just before injection.
-Please consult physician before you do so.
+And in the extreme case, you can purchase EMLA cream from the pharmacy to apply to the intended treatment area half to one hour before treatment and remove it just before injection.
+Please consult a physician before you do so.

 Will treated veins recur?